americanexpress/jacos/README.md

 ### Get Started

-1. To use Salesforce Data Connector (SDC), Add the maven dependency in your project
+1. To use JaCoS, Add the maven dependency in your project

 ```xml
 <dependency>